 - Relevant pain points

 Remember, this list is just to help you get started.
-As you analyze your ideal customers, you’ll likely find other criteria that they share in common.
+As you analyze your ideal customers, you’ll probably find other criteria they have in common.

-Even with the right criteria in place, creating an ICP is not always straightforward.
-Here are some of the mistakes that can make your profile useless.
+Even with the right criteria in place, creating an ICP is not totally straightforward.
+Here are some of the mistakes to avoid.

-A good ICP looks at both sides of the equation: the people you give value to, and the people who give value to you.
-However, plenty of ICPs focus exclusively on how much value you get from your customer.
-Don't get me wrong, you have a business to run, not a charity.
-But if you ignore the value you give to your potential ICP, you're missing out on a rewarding two-way relationship.
-Unless they’re getting significant value from you, they won’t remain customers— ideal or otherwise—for long.
+A good ICP looks at both sides of the equation: the people to whom you give value and the value you get from them.
+However, plenty of ICPs focus too heavily on how much value is gained from the customer.
+Fair enough, you have a business to run, you’re not a charity, but if you underplay the value you can give, you're missing out on the most rewarding two-way relationship.
+Unless they’re getting significant value from you, they won’t remain customers for long — ideal prospects or otherwise.

-The most obvious way a customer can give you value is cold hard cash, but there are plenty of other ways too.
-For example, an influential customer can bring in valuable referrals and/or testimonials, acting as evangelists and brand advocates, which may bring in far more long-term value than their actual custom.
+The most obvious way a customer can give you value is hard cash, but there are plenty of other ways.
+For example, an influential customer can bring valuable referrals and testimonials.
+Evangelists and brand advocates can generate far more long-term value than their actual custom.

-Done correctly, each ICP will be unique based on your specific requirements.
+Done correctly each ICP will be unique, based on your specific requirements.
 It’s also a living document, one that needs to be reviewed regularly.
 A company just starting out may benefit more from influential customers.
-Another may need to start making a profit ASAP and look for customers with deep pockets.
-Make sure your ICP matches your unique needs and grows along with you.
+Another may need to start making a profit and be looking urgently for customers with deep pockets.
+Make sure your ICP matches your direct needs and grows along with you.

-Your ICP may not be an actual company, but it must be based on solid information from real companies.
-If you’re just starting you may not have enough customers to base your ICP on.
-It’s possible to research customers who you think would be ideal, but do so knowing that until you've worked with a customer, defining them as ‘ideal’ is limited.
-Revisit the profile once you have enough of your own customers, and be prepared to make substantial changes.
+Your ICP must be based on solid information from real companies.
+If you’re just starting out you may not have that many established customers on which to base your ICP.
+But you have vision.
+It’s possible to research prospects who you think would be ideal, but until you've worked with a customer for a while you can’t be sure.
+Revisit the Ideal Customer Profile from time to time.
+Once you have more than enough of your own customers, prepare to make substantial changes.

-You can create the world's greatest ICP, but if it stays locked in a drawer it's not doing any good.
-Your ICP should be regularly referred to by your sales and marketing teams.
-Every campaign created should be held up against the ICP to see if it will bring you more of those lovely ideal customers, or if it'll alienate them.
+You can create the world's most splendid ICP, but if it stays locked in a drawer it's not doing any good.
+The company’s ICP should be a reference point for your sales and marketing teams.
+Ask them to think in those terms and to suggest improvements.
+Every campaign created should be aimed toward prospects matching the current ICP – you want more of those ideal customers.

 Tips and tricks for an effective ICP

-You likely have customers that spring to mind as ideal, even if you can’t define why.
-Go ahead and write them down.
+You probably have customers that spring to mind as ideal, even if you can’t identify exactly why.
+It’s most likely a mixture of things – so go ahead and make a list.
 Once you have your list, look for the common traits.
-This is a process of discovery, so forget any preconceptions and analyze what these customers really look like.
+This is a process of discovery, so forget any preconceptions and just analyze what these customers mean to you and how they behave.

-Tip 2 - Look for customers who get excessive value.
+Tip 2 - look for customers who get best value

-These aren’t customers who have simply bought your service, but they love it.
-They write five star reviews and send you testimonials without any prodding.
-They’ve gotten in touch to personally let you know how much your product/service has helped them.
-These are your super-fans, shouting your praises from the rooftop and wearing t-shirts with your company's name on.
+These aren’t simply customers who have bought your service, but the ones that actually love it.
+They write five star reviews and send you testimonials without any prompting.
+They’ve been in touch personally to let you know how much you have helped them.
+These are your super-fans, singing your praises from the rooftops.

-You might think a customer is ideal, but your support team may think they’re a nightmare.
-They may bring in a lot of money, but your sales team may have needed a couple of years to close the deal.
-Only be getting a complete picture will you be able to identify your truly ideal customers.
+You might believe a customer is ideal, but your support team thinks they’re a nightmare.
+Perhaps the account does bring in a lot of money, but your sales people needed a couple of years to close the deal and since then your service and accounts departments have dealt with one problem after another.
+Only by getting a complete overview of each account will you be able to identify the truly ideal customers.

-Tip 4 - Actually talk with your ideal customers.
+Tip 4 - actually talk with your customers

-While you may be more comfortable doing your research from behind a computer screen, there are some things you can't find on a database.
+While you may be more comfortable doing your research behind a computer screen, there are some things you won’t find there.
 Get on the phone and talk to your customers.
-Ask them why they chose you over the competition.
-What value do they feel they get from your service?
-Importantly, listen to what they have to say without interrupting.
-Channel your inner journalist and listen out for clues and what they have in common.
+Ask them why they choose you over the competition.
+What value do they get from your service?
+Importantly, listen to what they have to say, without interrupting.
+You’re on the lookout for clues as to what your ICPs have in common.